CanyenPalmer/Java-Portfolio/README.md

   Built-in testimonial component with navigation (`Prev/Next`) that cycles through multiple quotes.

 - **About Section with Portrait**
-  Direct integration of a personal headshot for a professional, personalized look.
+  Direct integration of a personal png for a professional, personalized look.

 - **Local Time Functionality (Custom Add-on)**
   Displays location-aware time dynamically, making the portfolio feel interactive and context-aware.